Resume for Carpenter

 6. Certifications and Training

-If you’ve attended any specific training programs or have obtained any certifications that directly relate to carpentry, list the details on this page.
-This shows your dedication to professional development and ongoing education in the field.
+If you have attended specific training courses or have obtained any certifications that directly relate to carpentry, include them within this category.
+This will prove your commitment towards professional development and ongoing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety practices for construction.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training regarding safety guidelines for construction.

 Please format the resume according to your needs.